 Indeed, for a job that pays a middling wage, is potentially dangerous and sometimes involves long and strange hours, policing is a demanding career.
 That's why city police and state troopers tend to be a dedicated, close-knit bunch who do their jobs for the love of serving the public.

 The services of police officers are likely to be in high demand for the foreseeable future.
-Although crime in major cities has declined in recent decades, the looming retirement of the Baby Boomers is expected to drive police departments to hire at a rapid pace through 2012, according to the Bureau of Labor Statistics (BLS).
+Although crime in major cities has declined in recent decades, the looming retirement of the Baby Boomers is expected to drive police departments to hire at a rapid pace, according to the Bureau of Labor Statistics (BLS).

 From growing towns in the Southwest to the metropolises of the Northeast, there are diverse opportunities in police work.
 "There are about 18,000 police departments in the United States, but they're not all recruiting all the time," says John Doherty, an assistant professor of criminal justice at Marist College in Poughkeepsie, New York.